resir014/resir014.xyz/src/content/posts/article/2020-10-18-formula-1-but-with-tmgl-points-system/index.md

 — [TrackMania Grand League rulebook](https://trackmania-grand-league.com/uploads/2019/01/RULEBOOK_TMGL_CIRCUIT_2020-2021.pdf), section 4.3.2 "Point distribution"

+Got it so far?
+Good.

-This will be repeated for 5 more steps.
+We repeat this whole point dance for 5 more steps.
 Each step is a clean slate, where the total points from the end of each step contribute to the final points tally.

 At the end, the top 8 players in TMGL gets a free pass to the playoffs, where the bottom 8 players will fight against the top 8 players from the Open Grand League (OGL) in the Combined Match.
 The top 8 players from the Combined Match will then proceed to the playoffs.

 ## Making this work with Formula 1